CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_summary_task2.md

 Please refer to [task 2 data page](Data/cc1_data_overview_car) and the [baseline readme](https://github.com/claritychallenge/clarity/tree/main/recipes/cad1/task2/baseline) for details.

-To download the datasets, please visit [Download data and software](Take%20part/cc1_download#21-task-2---car).
+To download the datasets, please visit [download data and software](Take%20part/cc1_download#21-task-2---car).

 #### 1.1.2 Output

 The output of this stage is one stereo signal:
-- Sample rate = 32000 Hz
+- Sample rate = 32 kHz
-- Precision: 16bit integer
+- Precision: 16 bit integer
 - Compressed using FLAC

-For more details about the format of the submission, please refer to [Submission](Take%20part/cc1_submission) webpage.
+For more details about the format of the submission, please refer to [submission](Take%20part/cc1_submission) webpage.

 :::caution Note
 The responsibility for the final signal level is yours.
-It’s worth bearing in mind that should your signals overall seem too loud to be comfortable to a participant, they may well turn down the volume themselves.
-Also, there may be clipping in the evaluation block in some tasks if the processed signals are too large.
+It’s worth bearing in mind that should your signals overall seem too loud to be comfortable to someone in the listening panel, they may well turn down the volume.
+Also, there may be clipping in the evaluation block if the processed signals are too large.
 :::

 ### 1.2 Evaluation Stage